aoelarsen/noroff-react-content-part-2/lessons/lesson3.md

 }
 ```

-Often they have a second property which is the data that is getting send to the store.
+Often they have a second property which is the data that is getting sent to the store.

 ```js
     {